 Those with a postgraduate qualification or previous work experience may find roles such as programme designers, project managers or policy analysts.

 Graduates may also work in related industries such as social services or education in communication, training or coordination roles.

 Where Health Promotion graduates work

-Health Promotion graduates will apply their skills in a range of health and related organisations, including District Health Boards (DHBs), school or kura kaupapa health services, Public health organisations (PHOs), or non-governmental organisations (NGOs).
+Health Promotion graduates will apply their skills in a range of health and related organisations, including District Health Boards (DHBs), school or kura kaupapa health services, Primary health organisations (PHOs), or non-governmental organisations (NGOs).
 Here are just a few examples:

 - Capital and Coast DHB

 - Compass Health

 - Community youth services such as Evolve or Vibe